mia-platform/documentation/docs/development_suite/monitoring/resources/custom-resources.md

 ![describe](../img/describe_custom_resources.png)

-Using the dedicated buttons `Export to YAML`, the describe of the Custom Resource can be downloaded as YAML file.
+Using the dedicated buttons `Export to YAML`, the describe of the resource can be downloaded as YAML file.

 #### Namespace events